kuroiLabs/io/README.md

  - `@Rpc`

 ### `@RpcHandler`
 You'll need a singleton class that implements `IRpcHandler` to be instantiated in your application, and decorate it with `@RpcHandler`.
+This class needs to set up the logic to actually listen for RPC calls -- only you know where your application expects these.
+It may be over Sockets, or it may be over `postMessage` API, etc.
 ```typescript
 @RpcHandler
 class MyRpcHandler implements IRpcHandler {